keefo/PHPMarkdown/README.md

 1. MarkdownGithub.inc.php
 2. MarkdownGithub.php

-MarkdownGithub.inc.php and MarkdownGithub.php are the Github flavored Markdown parser.
+These 2 files are the Github flavored Markdown parser.

 ## How to use